-To set the source data-link connection identifier (DLCI) for use when the Local Management Interface (LMI) is not supported, use the frame-relay local-dlci command in interface configuration mode.
-To remove the DLCI number, use the noform of this command.
+To set the source data-link connection identifier (DLCI) for use when the Local Management Interface (LMI) is not supported, use the frame-relay local-dlci interface configuration command.
+To remove the DLCI number, use the no form of this command.